arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 10: Are there any adjustments needed for code or scripts to ensure compatibility with Wulver?
+### Are there any adjustments needed for code or scripts to ensure compatibility with Wulver?
 <details>
 <summary> <b>Answer</b>: </summary>
 Yes, adjustments will be required for code or submission scripts to ensure compatibility with Wulver: